Supporting the literacy needs of youth

 - Camp Scott

 - Central Juvenile Hall

 - Dorothy Kirby Center

 - Los Padrinos Juvenile Hall

-The LA County Library is proud to be a part of an innovative collaboration among the Los Angeles County Department of Probation, the Los Angeles County Arts Commission, and the Arts for Incarcerated Youth Network.
+LA County Library is proud to be a part of an innovative collaboration among the Los Angeles County Department of Probation, Los Angeles County Arts Commission, and the Arts for Incarcerated Youth Network.

 Arts for Incarcerated Youth Network (AIYN) is an interdisciplinary collaborative of nine member organizations that provide exceptional arts programming in order to build resiliency and wellness, eliminate recidivism, and transform the juvenile justice system.
 To learn more about AIYN, please visit www.aiynetwork.org/.

 In partnership with the Los Angeles County Arts Commission and Los Angeles County Department of Probation, AIYN has been successfully hosting workshops with youth in the probation camps and juvenile halls since 2016, with a goal of integrating arts across all youth detention sites to support educational, creative, and social-emotional support for young people.
-In 2017, the LA County Library joined the partnership to bring librarians to AIYN workshops to speak with youth about how the public library can support their pursuit of the arts.
+In 2017, LA County Library joined the partnership to bring librarians to AIYN workshops to speak with youth about how the public library can support their pursuit of the arts.
 The library is also partnering with AIYN to showcase the work created by youth during these workshops including poetry, short stories, theater, music, drawing, and more.
-AIYN’s specially curated collection of these amazing works can be viewed on our library’s BiblioBoard.
+AIYN’s specially curated collection of these amazing works can be viewed on our library’s BiblioBoard service.